Definition of osteoarthritis

 If all of the above treatment options fail to control pain and restore function, it might be reasonable to start opioid therapy.
 If an opioid is going to be used, the patient should be monitored closely for signs of dependence or abuse.

 Those with severe osteoarthritis of the knee joint who do not respond to any of the previous treatments might be considered for hyaluronic acid injection therapy.
 If all of these measures fail to control pain and restore function, surgical interventions should be discussed with the patient.
-Total joint replacement is available for the hip, knee and shoulder.
+Surgical measures include arthroscopy to repair the joint.
+If joint repair is impossible, then joint replacement should be thought of.
+A total joint replacement is available for the hip, knee and shoulder.

 Current Recommendations by the American Family Physician Journal for the Management of Osteoarthritis

 The following table summarizes the current recommendations for the treatment of osteoarthritis in a family care setting.
 Level of evidence (A) means that the recommendation was based on good-quality large-scale randomized controlled trials.
 Level of evidence (B) indicates that the recommendation is based on good quality meta-analyses’ results with some inconsistent results.

 Patients with osteoarthritis should undergo physical therapy with land-based or water-based exercises to improve function and reduce pain.

 Patients with mild osteoarthritis should receive acetaminophen as first-line therapy.

 |Patients with moderate to severe osteoarthritis should receive non-steroidal anti-inflammatory drugs.||A|